FMuro/seville/README.md

 ```
 where `options` may be some of these (comma-separated):

+- `alegreya` uses Huerta Tipográfica's [Alegreya Sans](https://www.huertatipografica.com/es/fonts/alegreya-sans-ht) font.
 - `lmodern` uses the Latin Modern font, for a more classical LaTeX look.
 - `fira` uses Mozilla's [Fira Sans](https://mozilla.github.io/Fira/) font and its [Fira Math](https://github.com/firamath/firamath) companion.
 - `noto` uses Google's [Noto](https://fonts.google.com/noto) font.
 - `academicons` uses [Academicons](https://jpswalsh.github.io/academicons/) for some links.

+Since the first four options select the main fonts, you should only use one of them.
+The last one is compatible with the rest.

 The last three options require compilation with **LuaLaTeX**.
 You can use **XeLaTeX** instead, but this forces you to install the Fira and Noto fonts in your system, if you use these options.
 In fact, if you use Fira, you also have to install [Euler Math](https://www.ctan.org/tex-archive/fonts/euler-math) (used for calligraphic and fraktur math fonts) and [XITS](https://github.com/aliftype/xits) (used for missing symbols in Fira Math).

 ## Acknowledgements

 This theme is inspired by Matthias Vogelgesang's beautiful [Metropolis theme](https://github.com/matze/mtheme/).
-It uses the [Solarized](https://ethanschoonover.com/solarized/) color palette, the [Alegreya Sans](https://www.huertatipografica.com/es/fonts/alegreya-sans-ht) font, icons by [Font Awesome](https://fontawesome.com), and a lovely logo by [Graficatessen](https://graficatessen.es/), along with many other FOSS things.
+It uses the [Solarized](https://ethanschoonover.com/solarized/) color palette, Adobe's [Source Sans Pro](https://fonts.adobe.com/fonts/source-sans) and [Source Code Pro](https://fonts.adobe.com/fonts/source-code-pro) fonts, icons by [Font Awesome](https://fontawesome.com), and a lovely logo by [Graficatessen](https://graficatessen.es/), along with many other FOSS things.
 I'm grateful to all creators that make this possible.

 ## Why this theme?